 - Blend up everything else.

-- Divide the dough into 8 pieces and and shape into rough sausage shapes.
+- Divide the dough into 8 pieces and shape into rough sausage shapes.
 They won't look pretty at this stage!

 - Roll the paper over and tuck it under the sausage to secure it.

 - Roll all the way then twist the ends closed.
-The rolling and twisting compacts the seitan sausage dough and neatens them into proper sausage shapes.
+The rolling and twisting compacts the seitan sausage dough and neatens them up into proper sausage shapes.

 - Make a foil package to nestle them in, seal it up and bake.